alcarinn/alcarinn.github.io/README.md

 appearing in RTS broadcasts during the 2015 and 2019 election years and overall between 2010 and 2019.

 <div id="contributorProportions" style="min-width: 310px; height: 400px; margin: auto"></div>

+> **Which party uses more emojis ?**<br>
+The Green Party uses nearly two times more emojis than any other party.
+In fact, even their name on twitter, Les VERTS suisses 🌻 contains an emoji.
+Their most used emoji is 🌍.

 # 3. Topics to pick